Kaya Sultan: Exile

 Despite this, Ibrahim was not satisfied and, accused of disrespecting his new wife, he exiled them to Edirne, confiscating their lands and jewels to give them to Hümaşah.

+It is also reported that Ibrahim particularly hated Kaya.

 Kaya returned with the others to Constantinople the following year, when Ibrahim was deposed and executed.
 His six-year-old son, Mehmed IV, ascended the throne, first under the regency of Kösem Sultan, grandmother of the new sultan, as well as Kaya, and then under Turhan Sultan, his own mother.

 Interpretations of her dreams

 It is claimed in Evliya Celebi's book that Kaya experienced strange dreams and requested Melek to interpret them.
 Kaya stated that these dreams included her strolling in the gardens with her grandfather, Sultan Ahmed I. At the end of her dream, Ahmed passed his hand over Kaya's face in blessing, but the hand was immediately covered in blood.
 Kaya then proceeded to pass her own hand over her face and she too, was covered in blood.
 This is where the princess awoke with fright.
 Melek Ahmed instructed Kaya to give 1000 gold pieces to the poor as alms, 2000 to her interior aghas and exterior aghas, as well as 300 to Evliya Celebi and 100 to Evliya's sister.
 Kaya Sultan did as she was instructed.
 Later, Melek revealed to Evliya that when Kaya Sultan was to give birth, she would bleed to death.

 Shortly after this initial interpretation, Kaya had another dream to be interpreted by Melek.
 Melek attempted to relieve the princess of her stress by stating that her second dream was nothing to worry about.
 However, Kaya had seen the expression on Melek's face during his interpretation and knew that he was not interpreting the dream properly.
 This resulted in Kaya growing increasingly more pious, with numerous donations to Mecca and Medina.
 What was discovered from this was that Kaya Sultan was the wealthiest of all the princesses from her period.
 This was demonstrated through her enormous donations and her turning over all her property to her children and to her and Melek's servants.
 She also insisted that should her line end, all the revenues from those lands should go to the Holy Cities.